Thank you FrozenByte for sending us this game to review!

 The Trine is a magical artifact that bound the souls of the wizard Amadeus, the knight Pontius, and the thief Zoya, together in their last adventure together.
 A few years after the event of Trine, Amadeus is woken up by a bright light.
 He decides to investigate, and finds the Trine summoning him for adventure once again.
 He is quickly joined by Pontius and Zoya once again, as the forest is coming to life, goblins are attacking, and the world needs your help to save everyone from impending peril.

-For those who have not played Trine, I would encourage you to read my review of that game, here.
+For those who have not played Trine, I would encourage you to read our review of that game, here.
 As in Trine, each character has a unique set of abilities.
 They all contribute to solving puzzles, finding secrets, and eliminating enemies, each in their own way.
-You can switch between each of them at any moment, with a simple press of a button.
+You can switch between each of them at any moment, with the trigger buttons.
 This is all done on a 2D side scrolling play-field, filled with puzzles, enemies, and items galore.
 To find everything, you'll need all of the characters.
 For those who like to do things the hard way, there is an achievement to play through a single level without changing characters.
 It must be quite a challenge; it may be fun to attempt sometime.

 Environmental hazards are much more common and difficult in this game than the previous entry.
 There is everything from hot air to poisonous vapor to burning acid and hot lava.
 Not to mention everyone's favorite: deadly spikes.
 On top of all of this, there are some really challenging puzzles which can test your brain and acrobatic skills.
 I am very impressed with the quantity and quality of the puzzles.
 The first game had some great ones; this one has some doozies.
 Although I didn't need it, the characters can now offer hints after a certain amount of time.
 That time delay is actually configurable in the options.